bmp-dot/template/source/build_attacker_vm_ami/build_attacker_vm_ami.md

     ![CDM](./images/cdm.png)

-2. Fill our the required fields on the Basic page that don't have defaults
+2. Fill out the required fields on the Basic page that don't have defaults
  - Cluster Name
  - Subscription ID
  - Deployment Resource Group Nam